junxit/us-congress-bills-111/bill.md

 This Act may be cited as the “Shark Conservation Act of 2009”.

 ## § 2.
-Amendment of High Seas Driftnet Fishing Moratorium Protection Act
+Amendment of high seas driftnet fishing moratorium protection act

 Section 610(a) of the High Seas Driftnet Fishing Moratorium Protection Act (16 U.S.C.
 1826k(a)) is amended—